laboon/ebook/text/98_glossary_of_terms.md

 __Spear Phishing__: A specific kind of __phishing__ which is aimed at highly targeted individuals and is customized for them.
 For example, a regular phishing email may be "Dear user, please to reset your email password for linked here" whereas a spear phishing email would be "Dear Mr. Jones, please reset your SuperDuperEmail password here.
 Sincerely, Jane Smith, SuperDuperCo.
 Vice President of Security".

 __Fishing__: Catching marine animals for food or enjoyment.
 Has nothing to do with __security testing__.
 If you think it did, you are probably thinking of __phishing__.

+__Injection Attack__: A kind of attack where the malicious user tries to get the victim's computer to execute arbitrary code.

+__SQL Injection Attack__: A specific, common kind of __injection attack__ where the malicious user attempts to have the victim's computer execute arbitrary SQL commands.

+__Sanitization__: "Cleaning up" user input so that it cannot be executed by the running program.

+__Principle of Least Privilege__: The principle that states that users should have the minimal amount of access to the system necessary to do their jobs.
+For example, a developer should not (in general) have access to payroll data, and HR personnel should not have access to source code.

+__Penetration Testing__: Testing the security of the system by attempting to compromise it as an unauthorized user would.

+__User Testing__: Having an actual user of the system attempt to perform tasks, often without instruction, in order to determine how users interact with the system.

+__Buffer Overrun__: A __vulnerability__ where more data can be written than has been allocated for it.
+This can cause system crashes or unauthorized access.

+__Bounds checking__: Run-time checking that data is not being written outside of a properly allocated array.